CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 # Software Organization

-This section addresses how we plan to organize our software package.
+This section addresses how we organize our software package.

 What will the directory structure look like?

-* The directory will be structured based on functionality.
-Modules will be deployed according to program features such as mathematic calculations, user interface, computational graph and test suite.
-* In order to ensure that our module can be pip installable, our directory follows a structure like this (not explicitly included in this list are our configuration files, e.g. .coverage, .gitignore:
+* our directory follows a structure like this (not explicitly included in this list are our configuration files, e.g. .coverage, .gitignore:
 ```
 ADG4_package/
 	ADG4/